10 Bilingual Learning Activities with Painter’s Tape for Home or School

 My daughter came up with the idea of using painter’s tape to create a Chinese hopscotch grid!

-To encourage speaking the minority language, we talked about jumping, standing, kicking, and crawling into each particular rectangle.
+To encourage speaking the minority language, we talked about jumping, standing, kicking, and crawling into each rectangle.

 Color sorting